ontologyportal/sigmakee/README.md

 ## System preparation on Linux

-Make sure that throughout the commands below that you replace "theuser" with your desired user name
+Make sure that throughout the commands below that you replace "theuser" with \
+your desired user name.
+Also, if you know you already have sudo priviledges, you can skip to "Install unzip"

 create user theuser
 ```sh